If you’ve ever lost sleep because of a snoring, insomniac partner, then this is a story you can’t afford to skip!

 Good & bad: the impact of separate beds on relationships

-While partners may get better quality sleep seperately, which is the key motivator for individual beds, what impact does going disparate ways every night have on a relationship?
+While partners may get better quality sleep separately, which is the key motivator for individual beds, what impact does going disparate ways every night have on a relationship?
 Some research says that you’ll miss out on that surge of oxytocin, a feel-good hormone released with skin-on-skin contact, like cuddling or spooning.

 And you may not feel as satisfied with your partner.
 A study from the University of Hertfordshire found 90% of couples that slept within inches of each other or touched during the night, claimed to be happy with their relationship compared with two-thirds who slept more than 30 inches away, or had zero contact.